How to Delete a WordPress Theme: 3 Easy Ways

 - The theme’s development team no longer releases updates or provides support.

-How to Determine When to Keep a WordPress Theme
+When to Keep a WordPress Theme

 While removing themes from WordPress can benefit your website’s performance, there are instances when they’re still needed.